Kansas City Chiefs vs. Cincinnati Bengals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Kansas City's games this season have gone over 49.5 points eight of 15 times.

-- Cincinnati has combined with its opponents to score more than 49.5 points in seven of 15 games this season.
+- Kansas City and its opponents have combined to score more than 49.5 points in eight of 15 games this season.

-- The combined points per game average of the two teams, 55.4, is 5.9 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 55.4, is 5.9 points above Sunday's over/under.

 - This contest's total is 7.5 points above the 42 these two squads combine to surrender per game this season.

-- The Chiefs and their opponents have scored an average of 52.5 points per game in 2021, 3.0 more than Sunday's total.
+- Chiefs games this season feature an average total of 52.5 points, a number 3.0 points higher than Sunday's over/under.

-- The 49.5 total in this game is 3.2 points above the 46.3 average total in Bengals games this season.
+- The 46.3 PPG average total in Bengals games this season is 3.2 points fewer than this game's over/under.

 Chiefs stats and trends

-- Kansas City has played 15 games, with eight wins against the spread.

-- The Chiefs have been favored by 5 points or more 10 times this season and are 5-5 ATS in those contests.
+- The Chiefs are 5-5 ATS when favored by 5 points or more this season.

-- Kansas City's games this year have hit the over eight times in 15 opportunities (53.3%).
+- Kansas City has hit the over in 53.3% of its opportunities this year (eight times over 15 games with a set point total).

-- When Kansas City records more than 21.6 points, it is 7-3 against the spread and 8-2 overall.
+- When Kansas City puts up more than 21.6 points, it is 7-3 against the spread and 8-2 overall.

-- Kansas City is 7-5 against the spread and 9-3 overall when the team piles up more than 344.9 yards.
+- In games that Kansas City totals over 344.9 yards, the team is 7-5 against the spread and 9-3 overall.

-- The Chiefs have turned the ball over six more times (25 total) than the Bengals have forced a turnover (19) this season.
+- The Chiefs have turned the ball over 25 times this season, six more turnovers than the Bengals have forced (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Bengals.